harvard-nrg/python-workshop/docs/if.md

 ## The `else` clause

-If you want to run a different block of code if the evaluated condition returns `False`, you can add an `else` clause
+If you want to execute a different block of code if the evaluated condition returns `False`, you would use an `else` clause

 ```python
 if a == 0: